jw-shan/blog/_posts/2020-3-31-jupyter_dir.md

 jupyter notebook
 ```

 But it seems a little inconvenient.
-Below is a method using [WSL terminal](https://mskyaxl.github.io/wsl-terminal/README.zh_CN.html).
+Below is a method using the `cmdtool` of [WSL terminal](https://mskyaxl.github.io/wsl-terminal/README.zh_CN.html).

 - First running `tools/1-add-open-wsl-terminal-here-menu.js` and `tools/2-add-wsl-terminal-dir-to-path.js`.